 While this does not prove that the resurrection happened, it does indicate that the disciples thought that it had occurred.
 Further, these believers were the only ones in position to know whether or not they had seen Jesus alive after His death.
 That they were willing to die for these experiences is certainly significant in that it shows that they were utterly convinced of these facts.
 That goes a long way towards providing the best explanation of what actually happened.

 Not only that, but we still have the conversions of the skeptics James the brother of Jesus and Paul.
 What changed them so radically?
 They were also willing to die for their new faith that they, too, had seen the risen Jesus.
 Both of them, among others, actually did die for their belief in Jesus’ resurrection.

-Lastly, the consensus view of even critical scholarship today is that the early resurrection message was preached immediately after the crucifixion by those who were actually involved in the experiences.
+Lastly, the consensus view of even critical scholarship today is that the early resurrection message was preached right after the crucifixion by those who were involved in the experiences.
 Far from taking years or even decades to evolve and develop, the message burst forth from Jerusalem just a short time later and spread around the Mediterranean world.

 The recent research trends on the topic of Jesus’ resurrection show the positive direction of these developments over the last few decades.
 This new outlook reflects the growing recognition of creedal or traditional texts which date much earlier than the New Testament writings in which they appear, as well as the us of critical criteria from the field of history to larger portions of the texts.
 The overall result has been an expansion of what we know about both the times in which Jesus lived, and details from His own life.
 Hence, scholars have been pushed by the available evidence.

 The resulting is to show that the resurrection is a unique teaching in the history of religion.
 Those of us who believe that Jesus died and rose again are on solid ground, indeed!